Guyver/JoinIn-Client/README.md

 3. Install the Kinect SDK from the link above.

+4. Plug in the Kinect via usb.

+5. Test that the drivers have been installed correctly by running the sample skeleton viewer application that comes with the SDK.

-4. Compile the application in VS2010 if there isn't an .exe in the KinectServer folder. __Note:__ Once compiled you can just run the .exe file or start it as a process on PC start up.
+6. Compile the application in VS2010 if there isn't an .exe in the KinectServer folder. __Note:__ Once compiled you can just run the .exe file or start it as a process on PC start up.

-5. Open the game in the browser, chrome, once the application runs.
+7. Open the game in the browser, chrome, once the application runs.

 ##Known bugs

 * The need for recompiling, this is being worked on at the minute and will eventually just upload the executable and script to run on start up.

+* If there is any remaining drivers on the PC before the SDK installation is present it wont find the device when ran.
+Uninstall all drivers and start again